AkilaDPerera/distributed_system/readme.txt

 python3 is required to run the system.
-Since there is a user interface following two modules should be installed if they are not already present.
+Since there is a user interface, following two modules should be installed if they are not already present.

 1. flask